rahealy/rpi3fxproc/bootloader/README.md

  * [https://wiki.osdev.org/ARM_RaspberryPi#Boot-from-serial_kernel]
  * [https://github.com/rust-embedded/rust-raspi3-OS-tutorials/tree/master/06_raspbootin64]

-There were protocol features I felt were missing from raspbootin so rpi3serbtldr emerged.
+There were protocol features I felt were missing from raspbootin so bootloader emerged.

 Upon successful transmission of the executable image the transmitter will echo any responses from the serial port to stdout.